 Furthermore, following the advice of local health authorities around the world, many employers have made the decision to let their employees work from home.
 For employers, knowing how to communicate a remote workforce is of utmost importance.
 Don’t miss our tips on how to best communicate with employees working from home.

-Three Things to Consider When Choosing Workplace Communication Tools
+Three Things to Consider When Choosing Work Communication Tools

-To ensure your communication reaches and engages your employees, be sure to choose communication tools that:
+To make sure your communication reaches and engages every one of your employees, it's important to choose communication tools that:

-Information needs to be relevant and personalized to cut through the noise.
+Information needs to be relevant and personalized to stand out and capture the attention of the recipient.
 One way to do this is through targeted communication.
 Filtered at the group or individual level, targeted communication ensures that the recipient only receives information that is actually relevant to him or her.

 For example, with targeted communication you can inform a specific age group about a new pension benefit, advise everyone in a particular region about a local offer, or welcome all new employees with a personal greeting.

-Not every person is working in front of a computer every day, but almost every person has access to a smartphone.
-With an employee app, employers can send push notifications with time-sensitive information directly to their employees.
-Since an app is available anywhere, anytime, employees can access information about their employment information whenever and wherever it suits them - not just when they're at work.
+While not every person is working in front of a computer every day, almost every person has access to a smartphone.
+With an employee app, employers can send push notifications with time-sensitive information directly to their employees' smartphones.
+Since an app is available anywhere, anytime, employees can access information about their employment information whenever and wherever it suits them.